-Complementarity in TO 4 (PAs 1, 2 and 3 of OP T and PA 1 of IROP) when OP T will finance projects on traffic control (eg. traffic management, traffic monitoring by cameras, traffic preferences at intersections) and IROP projects focusing on other aspects of transport telematics (eg. passenger information, communication of public transport drivers with the control centre, check-in systems for public transport). - Synergy in integrated transport systems (TO 4 in IROP and TO 4 in OP PGP) in different categories of regions.
+- Complementarity in TO 7 (PAs 1, 2 and 3 of OP T and PA 1 of IROP) when OP T will finance projects on traffic control (eg. traffic management, traffic monitoring by cameras, traffic preferences at intersections) and IROP projects focusing on other aspects of transport telematics (eg. passenger information, communication of public transport drivers with the control centre, check-in systems for public transport). - Synergy in integrated transport systems (TO 7 in IROP and TO 4 in OP PGP) in different categories of regions.
 The synergy is part of the Prague metropolitan ITI.

-7. Risk management with respect to climate change and pandemic (OPE)
+7. Risk management with respect to climate change (OPE)

-Complementarity in TO 5 (PA 1 of IROP), TO 6 (PAs 1, 3 of OPE) and TO 13 (PA 6 of IROP) when the OPE will implement technical and flood protection measures and the IROP will support the readiness of the IRS units.
+Complementarity in TO 5 (PA 1 of IROP) and TO 6 (PAs 1, 3 of OPE) when the OPE will implement technical and flood protection measures and the IROP will support the readiness of the IRS components.